nyc-sea-lions-2015/sakura-challenge/README.md

 [`document.getElementById`](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById).
 (You could use jQuery, but you won't be doing any other DOM manipulation, so it seems excessive).

-When you reload your page, you should see (data about) your tree's growth.
+When you run your page, you should see some information about all your tree's branches.

-Your output will be more readable if you set the CSS property [`white-space: pre`](https://developer.mozilla.org/en-US/docs/Web/CSS/white-space) for the `<code>` element and put newlines (`'\n'`) after each branch's output.
+Your output might be more readable if you set the CSS property [`white-space: pre`](https://developer.mozilla.org/en-US/docs/Web/CSS/white-space) for the `<code>` element and put newlines (`'\n'`) after each branch's output.